For parents and carers

 • Having toileting difficulties.

-I think my baby or toddler feels sad
+I think my infant feels sad

 • Crying, seeming really unhappy (distressed), restless, grumpy, or cranky (irritable)